 Now that you’re back into the swing of normal life, have you taken on too much?

-If you only succeeded at one resolution in 2017, which would mean the most to you and have the biggest positive impact on your life?
+If you only succeeded at one resolution this year, which would mean the most to you and have the biggest positive impact on your life?

 Tip: Start small and focus on one resolution at a time.

 If you have resolutions such as “be healthy”, “lost weight” or “read more” your chances of succeeding are slim.

 Mainly because you have no real way of measuring your progress.
 This is important because if you feel as though you are not making progress, you’re more likely to quit.